ashleybaxter/iamashley/_posts/2019-03-06-should-you-build-a-product-for-a-user-segement-youre-not-a-part-of.markdown

 Let's take our new product, <a href="https://withjack.co.uk/news/2019/02/26/new-product-helping-you-get-paid-on-time">legal expenses</a>, as an example.
 Like most insurance policies, many of its features are buried under legal jargon and complex wording.
 Even the name itself is horribly corporate. _Legal expenses._

 The way legal expenses is marketed by most insurers is predominantly to help with employment disputes and tribunals.
-This is irelevent to freelancers because they don't have employees.
+This is irrelevant to freelancers because they don't have employees.

 However, digging deeper into the product we can uncover certain features like the "debt recovery" clause.
 This is where a lawyer will chase overdue invoices for you.
 Suddenly we have a product that's incredibly valuable to freelancers.

-Because I'm familiar with my market I was able to identify these feaures, _and_ know how to communicate them effectively.
+Because I'm familiar with my market I was able to identify these features, _and_ know how to communicate them effectively.
 I wouldn't have been able to do that with landlords.

 With the property management SaaS I built I wanted to give landlords a way to manage their properties in the cloud.
 I'd later find out a lot of landlords are happy doing things old school, which means managing their portfolio with pen and paper.
 An advanced solution for them was a spreadsheet!